Learn about ringed seals, including their life cycle, diet, distribution and population trends.

 On this page

 Ringed seals have a lifespan of 25 to 30 years.
 Adults average about 1.5 metres in length and weigh between 50 to 70 kg.
 They are the smallest species in the seal family.

-Reproduction and life cycle: Females give birth to a single pup in March or April.
-Pups are born in a snow lair where they are protected from the environment and predators.
+Females can give birth to a single pup per year in March or April.
+Pups are born in a snow lair that protects them from the environment and predators.
 They are weaned after one month.

-Population trends: Little is known about the population of ringed seals in the northwest Atlantic.
-However the North Atlantic Marine Mammal Commission (NAMMCO) estimates that approximately 1.2 million ringed seals would be needed to account for a proportion of the number of seals harvested and killed by polar bears in Baffin Bay.
+Little is known about the status of ringed seals in the northwest Atlantic.
+The North Atlantic Marine Mammal Commission estimates that there are approximately 1.2 million ringed seals.

-Conservation status in Canada: The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) designated ringed seals ‘Not at Risk’ in April 1989.
-The COSEWIC Marine Mammal Subcommittee has recommended that there be a new assessment.
+The Committee on the Status of Endangered Wildlife in Canada assessed ringed seals as ‘Not at Risk’ in April 1989.

 - Date modified: